 - Up to 5 years imprisonment

 If an individual is killed or grievously injured by dangerous driving, a charge of dangerous driving causing injury or death may be pressed.
-The maximum sentence for this is 10 years imprisonment for dangerous driving, or 14 years imprisonment if the accused was affected by intoxicating substances, excessively speeding, unlawfully racing or leaves the scene of the accident.
+This could result in a maximum sentence for 10 years , or 14 years imprisonment if the accused was affected by intoxicating substances, excessively speeding, unlawfully racing or leaves the scene of the accident.

 Additionally, under new anti-hooning laws, a dangerous driving charge can include impoundment of a motor vehicle for up to 90 days.
 The vehicle may even be forfeited to the state if the accused re-offends.

 Are there defences?

 - Vehicle defects;

 - Duress, that is, being unlawfully influenced to drive dangerously against the will or better judgement of the accused;

 - Necessity, that is, that the unlawful act is justified by preventing more serious harm from occurring; and

 - Any other significant facts the court may consider.